Trousers: Terminology

-In North America, Australia, South Africa and North West England pants is the general category term, whereas trousers (sometimes slacks in Australia and North America) often refers more specifically to tailored garments with a waistband, belt-loops, and a fly-front.
+In North America, Australia and South Africa, pants is the general category term, whereas trousers (sometimes slacks in Australia and North America) often refers more specifically to tailored garments with a waistband, belt-loops, and a fly-front.
 In these dialects, elastic-waist knitted garments would be called pants, but not trousers (or slacks).

 North Americans call undergarments underwear, underpants, undies, or panties (the last are women's garments specifically) to distinguish them from other pants that are worn on the outside.
-The term drawers normally refers to undergarments, but in some dialects, may be found as a synonym for "breeches", that is, trousers.
+The term drawers normally refers to undergarments, but in some dialects, may be found as a synonym for breeches, that is, trousers.
 In these dialects, the term underdrawers is used for undergarments.
 Many North Americans refer to their underpants by their type, such as boxers or briefs.

 In Australia, men's underwear also has various informal terms including under-dacks, undies, dacks or jocks.
-In New Zealand men's underwear is known informally as undies or dacks.
+In New Zealand, men's underwear is known informally as undies or dacks.

 In India, underwear is also referred to as innerwear.

 The words trouser (or pant) instead of trousers (or pants) is sometimes used in the tailoring and fashion industries as a generic term, for instance when discussing styles, such as "a flared trouser", rather than as a specific item.
 The words trousers and pants are pluralia tantum, nouns that generally only appear in plural form—much like the words scissors and tongs, and as such pair of trousers is the usual correct form.
 However, the singular form is used in some compound words, such as trouser-leg, trouser-press and trouser-bottoms.

 Jeans are trousers typically made from denim or dungaree cloth.
-Skin-tight leggings are commonly referred to as tights.
+In North America skin-tight leggings are commonly referred to as tights.